andysgithub/go-rrcf/README.md

 The *Robust Random Cut Forest* (RRCF) algorithm is an ensemble method for detecting outliers in streaming data.
 RRCF offers a number of features that many competing anomaly detection algorithms lack:

-- Designed to handle streaming data.
+- Designed to handle streaming data
-- Performs well on high-dimensional data.
+- Performs well on high-dimensional data
-- Reduces the influence of irrelevant dimensions.
+- Reduces the influence of irrelevant dimensions
-- Gracefully handles duplicates and near-duplicates that could otherwise mask the presence of outliers.
+- Gracefully handles duplicates and near-duplicates that could otherwise mask the presence of outliers
-- Features an anomaly-scoring algorithm with a clear underlying statistical meaning.
+- Features an anomaly-scoring algorithm with a clear underlying statistical meaning

 ## Robust random cut trees